MA in History Program Overview

 Public History Concentration

 For those who are interested in public history, the public history concentration encourages candidates to explore how the general public encounters and engages with the past.
-The capstone project can take many forms, including museum or archival curation, documentary filmmaking, oral history, historic preservation, digital humanities, or other forms of popular history.
+The capstone project can take many forms, including museum or archival curation, documentary filmmaking, oral history, material culture studies, historic preservation, digital humanities, or other forms of popular history.
 Each project consists of a 3500-5000-word essay which situates the student’s project in the historical literature, recent public history approaches, and original public history research.
 In general, students undertake a significant amount of research and compilation of materials and sources for a historical exhibit/digital project/educational experience/community history project designed for public interaction and education.
 The project should reflect a complete public historical project, reflective of research into the topic and into the way the topic is presented to a particular audience.

 University Thesis Concentration